rspamd/rspamd.com/doc/modules/milter_headers.md

   }
 ~~~

-The key `my_routine` could then be referenced in the `use` setting like other routines.
+You can reference the key `my_routine` in the `use` setting, just like you would with other routines.

-A slightly more complex example that adds an extra header when a specified symbol has been added:
+Here's a more complex example: If a specific symbol is added, the module will add an additional header:

 ~~~ucl
 custom {